PlagatonicRed/Game-Dev-Portfolio/README.md

 ## Solo:
 ## Welcome to Sol
 An interactive solar system simulater that accurately models all of the planets and major moons of the solar system using newtonian physics with distance scaled down by a factor of 1E5
+I've always liked space and messing around with space similuations so making my own was a really enjoyable experience.

 ([Click Here](https://plagatonicred.itch.io/welcome-to-sol)) or on the image below to go to the itch page [![SolTitleImage](https://github.com/PlagatonicRed/Portfolio/assets/144390798/0f6c6596-24fa-41c7-92d0-f1917006924c)](https://plagatonicred.itch.io/welcome-to-sol)